projectatomic/adb-atomic-developer-bundle/docs/installing.rst

     While the latest stable release should work, the majority of testing has been done with version 4.3.30.

-  * libvirt is shipped in both Fedora and CentOS.
-Installation is similar for both distributions:
+  * libvirt is shipped in Fedora.
+To install it run:

     ::

-      $ sudo yum/dnf -y install @virtualization
+      $ sudo dnf -y install @virtualization
       $ sudo systemctl start libvirtd
       $ sudo systemctl enable libvirtd